Next year the 2019 Rugby World Cup comes to Japan.

 The opening match takes place at Ajinomoto Stadium, in Tokyo, with the final match being held at International Stadium Yokohama in Kanagawa.

-I’ve compiled an exhaustive list of the best hotels and accommodation to stay at for the 2019 Rugby World Cup, covering every one of the 12 host cities.
+Ranked based on customer reviews, below is a list of the best hotels and accommodation to stay at for the 2019 Rugby World Cup, covering every one of the 12 host cities.

 Book your accommodation in advance to be sure you get the best deal and the best located accommodation options.